Flytre/FlytreLib/CONFIG_HELP.md

 ```

 However, this implementation only allows you to use vanilla / your mod's / dependency mods' entities, blocks, etc. in your config.
 It also doesn't work for values like biomes
-that are controlled dyanmically by datapacks.
+that are controlled dynamically by datapacks.
 To gain access to these things, you'll need to use the [References api](src/main/java/net/flytre/flytre_lib/config/reference).

 ```java
     public Set<BiomeReference> biomes = Set.of(